jhollinger/occams-record/README.md

 ## Basic eager loading

 Eager loading is similiar to ActiveRecord's `preload` (each association is loaded in a separate query).
 Nested associations use blocks instead of Hashes.
-If you try to use an association you didn't eager load an exception will be raised.
+If you try to use an association you didn't eager load *an exception will be raised*.
+The N+1 query problem simply doesn't exist.

 ```ruby
 orders = OccamsRecord.